inca-viewer/inca/README.md

 this Autohotkey script creates web pages of your local media<br>
 with everything using mouse and gestures<br>

 No install needed.
+Just run inca.exe<br>
-Just run inca.exe and browser starts in pictures folder<br>
+Browser starts in pictures folder<br>
 To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>

 <p><img src="screens/Screen 1.jpg" width="640"/></p><br>